 “Firm-sponsored training” is defined as training that is organized and provided by a firm for its employees.
 The costs of firm-sponsored training are typically shared between employees (through lower wages during the training process) and employers.
 However, the firm, or employer, generally bears the greater financial burden as they pay most of the direct monetary costs of training.
 In addition, the firm bears the cost of the forgone loss in productivity as a result of employee time spent on the training program.

-It is likely that the amount of time spent on training will increase in the future in view of the rapidly accelerating pace of technological progress and the new demands that will necessarily exert on individual workers.
+It is likely that the amount of time spent on training will increase in the future when considering the rapidly accelerating pace of technological progress and the associated new demands that workers will inevitably face.
 Developing a highly trained workforce through formal education and further training allows firms to respond quickly to an increasingly competitive, technology-intensive business environment.

 Discussion of pros and cons